TheItsProjects/ItsPrompt/README.md

 > If you use a completer, you are unable to use `show_symbol`!

-To give auto completion options, there are three ways:
+To give autocompletion options, there are three ways:

 ***Creating a simple list of possible completions***